Humane-Documentation/Spree/models/TaxRate.md

 [Index](../_index.md) » TaxRate

 # (Class) [Spree::TaxRate](http://m.gymplayer.com/tax_rate.rb)
-* Percentage amount charged based on sales price
-* Contains other information:
-    * Tax category a product must belong to to be taxable
-    * Zone in which order address must be located
-    * Whether product prices are inclusive of this tax
 * A zone might have multiple `tax_rates`
 * Taxes will be calculated based on best matching zone for the order
-* When an order is placed, any product that with a tax zone matching the order's zone will be taxed
+* When an order is placed, any product with a tax zone matching the order's zone will be taxed

 Tax rates can *potentially* be applicable to an order but this can't be determined until we attempt to apply these rates to the order's items.
 For instance, if a rate